 - a.
 Turn off the supply and connect the output as shown in Figure 2-1b.
 Set the DMM to operate in current mode. - b.
-Turn on the supply under test and set the current range readback to Low.
-Program the output voltage to zero and the current to the full scale value in Table 2-2.
+Turn on the supply under test, set the current to low range and program the output voltage to zero and full scale output current.
 The current on the UUT display should be approximately 0 mA. - c.
 Record the current reading on the DMM and the reading on the front panel display.
-The difference between the two readings should be within the limits specified in the performance test record card under 20mA Range Current Readback Accuracy @ 0A. - d.
-Program the output voltage to 8V and record the current reading on the DMM and the reading on the front panel display.
-If the meter indicates overrange, lower the 8 volts slightly.
-The difference between the readings should be within the limits specified in the performance test record card for the appropriate model under 20mA Range Current Readback Accuracy @ +20mA - e.
+The difference between the two readings should be within the limits specified in the performance test record chart under 20mA RANGE CURRENT READBACK ACCURACY @ 0A. - d.
+Program the output voltage to 8 V and record the current reading on the DMM and the reading on the front panel display.
+The difference between the readings should be within the limits specified in the performance test record chart for the appropriate model under 20mA RANGE CURRENT READBACK ACCURACY @ 20mA - e.
 Turn off the supply and connect the output and an external supply as shown in Figure 2-1c.
 Set the DMM to operate in current mode. - f.
-Turn on the external supply and program it to 8V and 1 amp.
-Then program the supply under test to zero volts and 1 amp, except the 6614C is programmed to 0.5 amp.
-If the meter indicates overrange, lower the voltage of the external supply slightly.
-The UUT display should read approximately -20 mA. - g.
+Turn on the external supply and program it to 8 V and 1 A. Then program the supply under test to zero volts and 1 amp.
+The UUT display should read approximately -20 mA. - c.
 Record the current reading on the DMM and the reading on the front panel display.
-The difference between the two readings should be within the limits specified in the performance test record card under 20mA Range Current Readback Accuracy @ -20 mA.
+The difference between the two readings should be within the limits specified in the performance test record chart under 20mA RANGE CURRENT READBACK ACCURACY @ -20 mA.